 We would not be surprised if the name Jodo Kast — a man pretending to be Boba Fett in a series of tales now discarded from the Disney Star Wars cannon — somehow made its way onto the series.
 Filoni is known for re-purposing ideas from the incorporating Expanded Universe ideas into his narratives, and this one seems ripe for The Mandalorian.

 The series will be a launch title for the upcoming Disney+ streaming service.
-While it is still unclear if the series will be binge-ready like a Netflix Original or parsed out over a number of weeks (a la CBS All Access’s Star Trek: Discovery), you will get your first look at the series on November 12, the service’s launch date.
+You will get your first look at the series on November 12, the service’s launch date.
+Season 1 episode airdates are as follows:

 No. A series featuring Rogue One: A Star Wars Story’s Cassian Andor (Diego Luna) and K-2S0 (Alan Tudyk) is also in development, , as is an Obi-Wan Kenobi series starring Ewan McGregor.
 Filoni’s Clone Wars will also make a return on Disney+ for a seventh and final season.
 Our Bothans also expect Disney will continue to develop new live action and animated series for the platform for a good long time.